elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### What is the preferred mode for a websocket connection?
+### What is the preferred mode for a WebSocket connection?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The wss:// protocol is not only encrypted, but also more reliable.
-That is because ws:// data is not encrypted, visible for any intermediary.
-Old proxy servers do not know about WebSocket, they may see “strange” headers and abort the connection.
-On the other hand, wss:// is WebSocket over TLS, (same as HTTPS is HTTP over TLS), the transport security layer encrypts the data at sender and decrypts at the receiver.
-So, data packets are passed encrypted through proxies.
-They cannot see what is inside and let them through.
+  <div><strong>Interview Response:</strong> The wss:// protocol is not only encrypted but also more reliable.
+That is because ws:// data is not encrypted, visible to any intermediary.
+Old proxy servers do not know about WebSocket, and they may see “strange” headers and abort the connection.
+On the other hand, wss:// is WebSocket over TLS (same as HTTPS is HTTP over TLS), the transport security layer encrypts the data at the sender and decrypts it at the receiver.
+So, data packets get passed through encrypted proxies, and they cannot see what is inside and let them through.
     </div>
   </div>
 </details>

 ---

-### After we create a websocket connection, what events can we listen for?
+### What events may we listen for after establishing a WebSocket connection?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Once the socket is created, we can listen to events on it.
-There are totally 4 events including the open, message, error, and close events.
-The open event is the event listener to be called when the connection is opened.
-The message event is to be called when a message is received from the server.
-The error event is to be called when an error occurs, and the close event is called when the connection is closed.
-If we’d like to send something, then socket.send(data) will do that.
+  <div><strong>Interview Response:</strong> After the socket is constructed, we may listen for events on it.
+The events are as follows: open, message, error, and closing.
+When the connection is established, the event listener is invoked during the open event.
+When a message is received from the server, the message event is triggered.
+When an error occurs, the error event is triggered, and when the connection is closed, the closure event is triggered.
+If we want to send something, we may use socket.send(data).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />